geonetwork/core-geonetwork/docs/manual/docs/user-guide/harvesting/harvesting-ogcwxs.md

     -   *Build service metadata record from a template*:
     -   *Category for service metadata*: (Optional) Metadata for the harvested service is assigned to the category selected in this option (eg. "interactive resources").
     -   *Create record for each layer only using GetCapabilities information*: Checking this option means that the harvester will loop over datasets served by the service as described in the GetCapabilities document.
-        - *Import record for each layer using MetadataURL attributes*: Checkthis option means that the harvester will generate metadata from an XML document referenced in the MetadataUrl attribute of the dataset in the GetCapabilities document.
+        - *Import record for each layer using MetadataURL attributes*: Check this option means that the harvester will generate metadata from an XML document referenced in the MetadataUrl attribute of the dataset in the GetCapabilities document.
 If the document referred to by this attribute is not valid (eg. unknown schema, bad XML format), the GetCapabilities document is used as per the previous option.
         - *Build dataset metadata records from a template*
         - *Create thumbnail*: If checked, when harvesting from an OGC Web Map Service (WMS) that supports WGS84 projection, thumbnails for the layers metadata will be created during harvesting.
         - *Category for datasets*: Metadata for the harvested datasets is assigned to the category selected in this option (eg. "datasets").